This exercise will allow developing and testing hypotheses about movement in the plasmodial slime mold, Physarum polycephalum.

 Place test substances on plates 1 through 4 using the following procedures described below.
 The test substance should be placed on the opposite side of the plate that contains the distilled water (control).
 See the diagram above.

 Plate 1 - Dip a sterile paper disk in 100 mM glucose solution and place it on the side of the plate opposite to the control.
+A disk dipped into distilled water can serve as a control for this plate.

 Plate 2 - Dip a sterile paper disk in 20 mM NaCl and place it on the plate.
+A disk with distilled water will serve as a control.

 Seal the plates using tape and place them in a dark area until the next laboratory class.
+Do not turn the plates over; the agar side should remain down.

 Plate 5 will be used to test for movement in response to light.
 Sprinkle oatmeal flakes on both sides of the plate.
 Seal the plate with tape and cover one side with aluminum foil.
 Place this plate with the other plates while the plasmodium grows.